ridwanabdillahi/rfcs/text/0000-rustflags.md

 ## Rationale

 This design provides a simple mechanism to specify the set of Rust compiler flags a given crate should be built with.
-This design also has teh benefit of not forcing all crates in the dependency graph, including upstream dependencies and transitive dependencies, to be built in the same manner.
+This design also has the benefit of not forcing all crates in the dependency graph, including upstream dependencies and transitive dependencies, to be built in the same manner.
 As with the given example above, setting the rustc flag `-C instrument-coverage` forces the compiler to do an extra amount